miguelcobain/ember-leaflet/tests/dummy/app/pods/docs/container/template.md

 {{/docs-demo}}

 Notice that we specified the center of the map and its zoom level passing regular properties to the component, bound to the controller.
-You can check what options each component supports in the "Components" section of the docs.
-Here `lat`, `lng` and `zoom` are arguments that the component `<LeafletMap>` supports.
+You can check what arguments each component supports in the "Components" section of the docs.
+Here `@lat`, `@lng` and `@zoom` are arguments that the component `<LeafletMap>` supports.

 **Reminder: The leaflet map container needs to be styled to have some size.**